eyedeekay/apt-now-history/README.md

   tools like dh\_make or fpm to roll out an instant package repository when a program is ready for testing with a wider audience.

+If you're one of these people and you have a bitcoin or two lying around, you could send them my way and support development.

+  * **1HfTfgVVcvSe33TVrbRYKLawMQ21hXDABd**

 Versioning and Features
 -----------------------
 Right now, binary repository generation for Debian(APT Repositories) is stable and